John White (colonist and artist): Gallery

-Clay pot of North Carolina Algonquins used for boiling.
+Clay pot of North Carolina Algonquians used for boiling.

-Equipment for curing fish used by the North Carolina Algonquins.
+Equipment for curing fish used by the North Carolina Algonquians.

 Woman of the Secotan-Indians in North Carolina.
 Watercolour painted by John White in 1585.

 Man of the Secotan Indians in North Carolina.
 Watercolour painted by John White in 1585.

 Mother and child of the Secotan Indians in North Carolina.
 Watercolour painted by John White in 1585.

 Warrior of the Secotan Indians in North Carolina.
 Watercolour painted by John White in 1585.

 Ceremony of Secotan warriors in North Carolina.
 Watercolour painted by John White in 1585.